fintastic/bank_credentials/README.md

 * pin

 #### Feeding with credentials hash
-Take a credentials hash and initialize an `Bankster::BankCredentials::Hbci` instance with it.
+Take a credentials hash and initialize an `BankCredentials::Hbci` instance with it.
 ```ruby
 credential_hash = {
   url:        "url",